Find Affordable College Courses

 Read full report on Agricultural Economics & Business at Sam Houston State University

-New Mexico State University - Main Campus came in at #7 in this year’s edition of the Most Popular Agricultural Economics Bachelor’s Degree Schools in the Southwest Region ranking.
-NMSU Main Campus is a fairly large public school located in the midsize suburb of Las Cruces.
+New Mexico State University - Main Campus ranked #7 on this year’s Most Popular Agricultural Economics Bachelor’s Degree Schools in the Southwest Region list.
+NMSU Main Campus is a large public school located in the midsize suburb of Las Cruces.

 Women make up 36% of the agricultural business majors at the school.